Notes on the Geography of Zimbabwe: Bulawayo

 Same intersection, but looking down the cross street.
 There's a handsome corner building from the 1950s.
 Anyone have anything good to say about the later additions?

 Up top, the singularly uncomfortable vehicle called a Cape Cart.
-The carts were often fitted with a canopy, but it didn't make the ride any smoother.
+Optional canopies provided shade but didn't make the ride any smoother.

 Substantial buildings were built within a decade of the town's creation.
 Prime example: the Willoughby Building from 1901.
 The building was the headquarters of Willoughby Consolidated, a mining and ranching firm established by Sir John Willoughby, a military officer who was on the famous (more commonly, the infamous) Jameson Raid.
 In 1980, the year of Zimbabwe's independence, the building was sold and became an art gallery.
 It is now a branch of the National Gallery.

 A closer view.
 At the time of the building's construction, the railroad had not yet made it to Bulawayo, so the iron work had to be carted in.
 Johannesburg is about 500 miles to the south, but track had presumably already been laid over part of that distance.

 There were hopes at the time of another Rand, but 'twas not to be.
 The copper mines to the north wound up mostly in the Belgian Congo.
 Rhodesia had to settle for the Wankie (now Hwange) colliery, an important resource but... coal isn't copper, let alone gold.

 Other buildings of the time are not so well-maintained.

 A third example, with what seems to be the original front door.
 In the British era, the occupant was Preece and Mackenzie, printers.